Lazztech/Libre-Closet/README.md

 ## Features

-- **Garment catalog** — name, category, brand, size, colors, notes, photo
+- **Garment catalog** - name, category, brand, size, colors, notes, photo
+- **Customizable categories** - custom category support with filtering and input suggestion as you type
-- **Outfit builder** — combine garments into saved looks
+- **Outfit builder** - combine garments into saved looks with the Clueless inspired outfit builder
-- **Photo uploads** — images auto-converted to optimized WebP
+- **Outfit Scheduling** - schedule out multiple outfits for given days through the week and get a view of what you've worn
+- **Image Background Removal** - Images automatically have their backgrounds removed and optimized WebP upon upload
-- **Offline-ready PWA** — install to home screen, works without internet
+- **Offline-ready PWA** - install to home screen, works without internet
-- **Optional auth** — run open for personal use or enable JWT accounts for multi-user
+- **Optional auth** - run open for personal use or enable JWT accounts for multi-user
-- **S3 or local storage** — local disk by default, swap to any S3-compatible provider
+- **S3 or local storage** - local disk by default, swap to any S3-compatible provider
-- **SQLite or PostgreSQL** — SQLite by default, PostgreSQL for scale
+- **SQLite or PostgreSQL** - SQLite by default, PostgreSQL for scale
-- **Multi-language** — UI available in English, Italian, French, German, and Spanish
+- **Multi-language** - UI available in English, Italian, French, German, and Spanish

 ---